 The quick version?
 Samsung TVs have HDR10+, and Sony TVs have Dolby Vision.

 Dolby Vision is really the more advanced format, with 12-bit color gamut instead of the 10-bit HDR10+, and is also more commonly found (both the Google Chromecast with Google TV and Apple TV 4K take advantage of Dolby Vision).

 Admittedly, preferred HDR format is only really a concern at the higher end of the price range, but those spending big should think carefully about which services they’re likely to want HDR content on.

-Samsung vs Sony TV: which should you choose?
+Samsung TV vs Sony TV: audio performance

 Most of our complaints for Sony and Samsung's premiums sets gear around format support – the picture quality is generally brilliant either way.
 And if you're committed to Dolby Vision or HDR10+ as an HDR format, that may well make your decision for you.

 Samsung's QLED sets will go big on brightness, and if you're more of a daytime viewer than a huddle-in-the-dark cinephile, the brighter displays may be more what you're after.
 Otherwise Sony's OLEDs will offer a crisp picture with incredible contrast more suited to your late night movie sessions.